HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf216.md

 ### Digital Asset Management - Resync the DAM Staging environments

 === "Containers"
-    Resync DAM staging supports resync of identified the discrepancies between a publisher and a subscriber environment.
+    DAM staging supports resyncing of identified the discrepancies between a publisher and a subscriber environment.
 For more information, see the Help Center topic [DAM Staging mismatch](../../manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U

 The HCLSoftware U offers technical education for the HCL Software portfolio of products, organized by practitioner role.
 See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/hcl-dx) section of HCLSoftware U and the [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=) section for more information.